 My impression is that in the DR, pizza, Dominican-style fried chicken, and Chinese fast-food chains do the best business.
 Local businesses do a roaring trade, due to their combination of accessible prices and genuine local flavors.

 Certainly, many of the chains seem to do a reasonable amount of business, but they cater to a minority of the population because the prices they charge exclude most Dominicans from entering through their doors, or underneath their arches, as the case may be.

 About our recipe

 Since it is not normally made at home, there is no single recipe for this, and the businesses that sell it do guard their own recipes with zeal.
-This is the recipe that we have found we like the most, and it has always been popular in our blog.
+Aunt Clara has found that this is the recipe that she likes the most, and it has always been popular in our blog.

-Pica Pollo Recipe (Deep Fried Chicken)
+[Recipe + Video] Pica Pollo (Dominican Fried Chicken)

-- 1 small red onion, , halved
+- 1 small red onion, cut into quarters

 - Juice of 2 limes

-- 3 teaspoons of salt, , divided
+- 2 tablespoon salt, divided

-- 1 clove of garlic, , crushed
+- 3 clove garlic, lightly crushed

-- 1 teaspoon of pepper
+- 1 teaspoon pepper

-- 4 cups of oil for frying
+- 2½ cups oil for frying

-- Serve: Serve with tostones and ketchup.
+- Serving: Serve with tostones and ketchup.

 Tips and Notes